- Office: Grad Room SN3063

 - Cree/English Code Mixing in Child and Child-Directed Speech: A Case Study from Nothern East Cree

 Code mixing is the act of switching between languages (or codes) during speech; for example "I want to eat une pomme rouge" ("I want to eat a red apple").
-Code mixing is a cross-linguistic phenomenon recognized by many linguists as both a potential warning sign of early language shift, and an indicator of speaker fluency.
-I will be conducting a descriptive case study of the code mixing of one child learning Northern East Cree as his first language and English as his second, and comparing this to the code mixing of his adult interlocutor.
-This data was collected as part of the Chisasibi Child Language Acquisition Study (http://www.mun.ca/cclas), which examines the stages children pass through as they learn to speak Northern East Cree as their first language.
+I will be conducting a study of the code mixing of one child learning Cree as a first language and English as a second, and comparing this to the code mixing of his adult interlocutor.
+This research has been done as part of the Chisasibi Child Language Acquisition Study (http://www.mun.ca/cclas).